cy92/razer-technical-test/README.md

 ### Application (ExpressJs)

-    1. In the source code folder (razer-assessment), execute command below to install the package dependency npm install
+    1. In the source code folder, execute command below to install the package dependency npm install

     2. Copy and rename .env.txt to .env file